 However, these changes have made it a very exciting time in the training industry at large – here at Docebo, we just announced the successful closure of our initial public offering.
 Industry milestones like this are enough to prove the growing desire for new learning and development programs and the tools to facilitate them.
 Putting that structure in place is a task that many organizations are facing today, and while companies like Amazon and Walmart have the manpower to commit millions to the cause, that’s simply not the case for all businesses struggling to close the same skills gaps.

-As we move into the new year, here is what companies large and small need to consider if they want to address the skills gap.
+As we inch closer to 2030, here is what companies large and small need to consider if they want to address the skills gap.

 Reskilling doesn’t require a $700M investment